Buul/vr-challenge-shell/README.md

-# Vr Challenge
+# PGI Shell

-Webapp vr-challenle-shell is a web application with React.
+Webapp pgi-shell is a web application with React.

 ## Stack